Trevor Gillmeister

 Trevor Gillmeister (born 13 March 1964) is an Australian former professional rugby league footballer who is employed as a rugby league analyst at Channel 7 Brisbane.
 During his playing days, Gillmeister played for the Eastern Suburbs Roosters, Brisbane Broncos, Penrith Panthers and the South Queensland Crushers, as well as representing Queensland and Australia.

-He played mostly in the second row, though he also spent time at prop and hooker and was known as The Axe to fans of the game because of his punishing tackles.
+He played mostly in the second row, though he also spent time at prop, hooker and lock.
+Gillmeister was known as The Axe to fans of the game because of his punishing tackles.
 "The Axe" was also the name of the column he wrote for The Sunday Mail in Brisbane.

 Today, Gillmeister works as the Asbestos Awareness Ambassador for the Queensland Government and works alongside Accent Benchtops.
 He has also been the Queensland Maroons' defensive coach since 2006.

 Background

-Gillmeister was born in Brisbane, Queensland, Australia.
+Gillmeister was born in Brisbane, Queensland, Australila.
 Growing up, Gillmeister played football with the Gladstone club in central Queensland.

 Playing career

-Gillmeister's first-grade debut in the Brisbane Rugby League premiership came in 1982 for Northern Suburbs at eighteen years of age.
+Gillmeister's first-grade debut in the Brisbane Rugby League premiership came in Round 5 of the 1983 season for Northern Suburbs at nineteen years of age.

-Sydney Roosters
+Eastern Suburbs

 In 1986, Gillmeister moved to Sydney, joining the Arthur Beetson-coached Eastern Suburbs Roosters.
 Early on in his career, he forged a reputation for being a tough, fearless and hard-hitting tackler, earning him the nickname 'The Axe'.
 After spending five years at the Roosters, Gillmeister signed a two-year deal with his hometown club, the Brisbane Broncos.

 Brisbane Broncos

 In 1991, his first year at the Broncos, he won the club's player of the year award.
 The following season, Gillmeister put in an impressive defensive display in the club's 28-8 grand final victory over the St. George Dragons.
 In the weeks following the grand final, Gillmeister travelled with the Broncos to Wigan in England, where he played in the 1992 World Club Challenge final against British champions Wigan at their famous ground, Central Park.
-In this game, he helped the Broncos become the first Australian club to win the World Club Challenge in Britain, with a 22-8 win in front of 17,764 fans.
+In this game, he helped the Broncos become the first Australian club to win the World Club Challenge in Britain, with a 22–8 win in front of 17,764 fans.

 In 1993, Gillmeister again helped the Broncos to a 14-6 grand final win against their same opponents from the previous year's decider, the St. George Dragons.
 Prior to the 1993 grand final victory, the Broncos announced that they could not re-sign Gillmeister due to salary cap restrictions, prompting him to move on to the Penrith Panthers after playing 72 games for Brisbane and scoring eight tries for a total of 32 points.

 Penrith Panthers

 The Penrith Panthers, coached by Phil Gould, quickly signed Gillmeister after he was not offered a contract by the Broncos.
 His return to Sydney, however, was a brief one, only making 22 appearances for the club and scoring one try in 1994.
-He was released from the second year of his contract to sign for the newly-formed second Brisbane-based team, the South Queensland Crushers.
+He was released from the second year of his contract to sign for the newly formed second Brisbane-based team, the South Queensland Crushers.